How to Combine Two Beehives with Newspaper

 The second hive is our weaker colony – let’s prepare it for the merge.
 It also has a 10 frame deep box-but only a few frames of bees.
 In addition to no queen, their population is very low.

-They have no brood (or just a bit on a frame of two) so we know they have been struggling for a while.
+They have no bee brood (or just a bit on a frame of two) so we know they have been struggling for a while.
 Maybe they have some stored bee bread and honey.

 If you have several frames of brood in the weaker colony – it is good to consolidate them into one bottom box.
-Ideally, we want all the brood in the bottom deep.
+Ideally, we want all the brood in the a single bottom deep.
 But, this is not always possible.

-Arrange frames with open brood (if there is any) in the middle.
-If a queen is present – it is best to remove and squish her once you are positive that the larger hive is queen right.
+If a poor performing queen is present – it is best to remove and squish her once you are positive that the larger hive is queen right.

 If you have an aggressive colony (being without a queen will do that), don’t bother to search through the frames – the bees will just have to work things out.